YouTuber hunts views and votes in California recall bid - KESQ

 The recall campaign is Paffrath’s first foray into politics.
 He didn’t even vote in 2018, something he now says was a mistake.

 Paffrath lives in Ventura with his wife, Lauren, and two sons, ages 3 and 5.
 The couple met on a high school trip to Paris, but their relationship quickly hit a snag: Lauren lived in Southern California, and Paffrath in Florida.
 He eventually moved to California for his senior year and lived with her family, then stayed and got into real estate with the help of his wife’s father.
-Paffrath says he and his wife have accumulated at least $15 million in assets.
+Paffrath says he and his wife have a net worth of $15 million.

 Father-in-law Bill Stewart said Paffrath learned the ropes of the real estate business then quickly became one of Ventura County’s top agents.

-Note: This story has been corrected to say Paffrath and his wife have a net worth of $15 million, not assets totaling $15 million.